About

 Policy Lab is an experiment in transparent policy debate.
 Most policy proposals arrive fully formed, with their reasoning hidden and their tradeoffs obscured.
 Policy Lab runs the process in the open: you can see which constituencies were at the table, what each of them wanted, where they disagreed, and exactly what changed across rounds of negotiation before a bill was drafted.

 Each topic is handled by a pipeline of AI agents.
-The pipeline maps constituency grievances, identifies distinct policy clusters, iterates reform proposals against objections, scores viability for each constituency across rounds, and finally drafts a bill from the clusters that improve on the status quo.
-Clusters that hit a value-conflict impasse stop iterating, but they are still evaluated during bill drafting instead of being papered over.
+The pipeline maps constituency grievances, identifies distinct policy areas, iterates reform proposals against objections, scores viability for each constituency across rounds, and finally drafts a bill from the policy areas that improve on the status quo.
+Policy areas that hit a value-conflict impasse stop iterating, but they are still evaluated during bill drafting instead of being papered over.
 What you read is a complete record of that process, not just the conclusion.

 The goal is not to suggest AI should replace legislators.
 It is to show what a structured, auditable debate process looks like when the reasoning is preserved at every step, and to ask whether the result is more legible and more accountable than what conventional policy processes typically produce.